react-cosmos/react-cosmos/docs/README.md

 ### Fixtures

 Get all your fixtures programatically.
 A ton of information is provided for each fixture, enabling you to hack away on top of React Cosmos.
-A common use case is to generate visual snapshots for each fixture.
-You can compare the visual snapshots between deploys to catch sneaky regressions in your UI.
+To generate visual snapshots from your fixtures, you load `rendererUrl` in headless browser like [Puppeteer](https://github.com/puppeteer/puppeteer) and take a screenshot on page load.
+You can compare visual snapshots between deploys to catch sneaky regressions in your UI.

 ```js
 import { getFixtures2 } from 'react-cosmos';